A science is any discipline in which the fool of this generation can go beyond the point reached by the genius of the last generation

 Posted in Particle Physics, Physics, Science

-Tagged CERN, LHC
+Tagged CERN, cosmic rays, LHC